Fishing industry in Egypt: Fishing Equipment

 Big nets are used for commercial fishing where the focus is on quantity, but otherwise, for trolling, shore fishing and line fishing, the equipment used is essentially the same as is used in other parts of the world.
 In the Nasser Lake, the trolling rods are of 20–30 lb class and between 7 and 9 feet, alongside multipliers that are able to hold more than 200 yards of 30lb line.
 For shore fishing, 10–12 feet should be the size of the rod, with reels big enough to hold at least 200 yards of line.
 The lines used tend to be very strong thanks to the strong species of fish found, a 30-40lb monofilament is usually used for trolling and usually, for heavy-duty shore fishing, a 20lb B.S is needed.

-For the species of fish found in Egypt please see List of fishes in the Red Sea it was also known as the best.
+For the species of fish found in Egypt please see List of fishes in the Red Sea.